regor-unimore/Multi-Cluster-TOSCA-Orchestrator/TORCH_v2/examples/simple-server-and-georef/simple-server-and-georef.md

 In the upper-left part of the monitoring page you can see the graph representing your application.
 In the upper-right corner you can instead see the status of each components of your application.
 If a component has status "STARTED" its deployment was successful, if its in the "ERROR" state an error has occured.
 Other states like INITIAL, STARTING, ... mean that the deployment is still ongoing.
 If you scroll down on the monitoring pages you will see some additional information abount the component whose deployment has terminated (successfully or with error).
 The page is refreshed every 30 seconds so it may take some times before you can see these additional info.

-## Use the deployed my-solver application
+## Use the deployed application
 1. Go to the monitoring page (see previous section) and wait for all the components to be in the "STARTED" state.
-2. Check in the lower part of the page which port and domain name is the component my-solver using.
-These info can be retrieved by looking at the "app-endpoint" attributes of the my-solver component, under the name respectively of "public_port" and "public_domain_name"
+2. Check in the lower part of the page which port and domain name is the component simple-server using.
+These info can be retrieved by looking at the "app-endpoint" attributes of the simple-server component, under the name respectively of "public_port" and "public_domain_name"
-3. Use these info to make an http post to my-solver to georeference some coordinates.
+3. Use these info to make an http post to simple-server to georeference some coordinates.
 For example, you can use the following command: `curl -X POST http://k8scluster-endpoint:30186/georef -H "Content-Type: application/json"  -d "@input-test.json"`.
 Remember to change the port and hostname with the app-endpoint.public_port and app-endpoint.public_domain_name info.

 N.B., before trying again with another example be sure to remove from your cluster the resources created with this example.
 There should be two Deployments and two Services (inside the 'default' namespace) that need to be deleted in this case.
 You can delete resources using `kubectl delete <resource>`.